reedwrogers/Personal-Projects/README.md

 # Projects Directory
-This repository serves as a directory that helps you easily navigate through my other repositories and view the various projects I have completed.
+Hello!
+This repository contains my list of completed and scheduled projects I would like to do.

 ## Collection of personal projects